 For most clients, pricing is a factor in their decision.
 In general, it costs about ten times as much to get a tattoo removed as it costs to have it applied, so there may be some sticker shock for some clients.
-Cheap tattoo removal is usually cheap because it either doesn’t work or can cause scarring.
+Cheap tattoo removal in Phoenix is usually cheap because it either doesn’t work or can cause scarring.
 We try to keep our prices reasonable so that everyone and anyone can afford it.
 The technology used is expensive and will always be a factor in pricing.

 Once the tattoo is gone, it’s gone forever.
 If you don’t like your tattoo, it’s a worthwhile expense.